Priyal-jangde/Customer_Behavior_Analysis/README.md

+Data Analytics Project

 Customer_Behavior_Analysis
-Data Analytics Project

 Overview

 This project demonstrates an end-to-end data analytics workflow, starting from loading a dataset in python, performing exploratory data analysis (EDA), cleaning and transforming the data, running SQL queries on relational databases, bulding a Power BI dashboard, and finaaly creating a structured report and presntation using Gamma.

-THe goal is to shocase strong problem-solving, analytical, visulatization skills that are crucial for data-drievn decision-making.
+The goal is to shocase strong problem-solving, analytical, visulatization skills that are crucial for data-drievn decision-making.

 Dataset